What Are Roman Numerals? A Complete Guide with Rules & Examples

 Ones: 8 = VIII

-1888 (MDCCCLXXXVIII) is the longest year that can be written in standard Roman numerals — it uses 13 characters.
-The number 3888 (MMMDCCCLXXXVIII) holds the all-time record at 15 characters.
+1888 (MDCCCLXXXVIII) is the longest year commonly written in standard Roman numerals, with 13 characters.
+The number 3888 is even longer: MMMDCCCLXXXVIII.

-Here are the key values you'll encounter most often:
+These are the values you will encounter most often:

 | Number | Roman | Number | Roman | Number | Roman |